A New Taste of Mexico

 Mexico City's Beverly Hills

 Situated near Chapultepec Park (like New York's Central Park, only much vaster), the neighborhood of Polanco is the spiritual opposite of La Condesa.
 Perhaps "spiritual" is too substantial a word; "stylistic" is really more apt.
 While La Condesa is all about on-the-verge art, music, and moviemaking, Polanco is more polished—like the Upper East Side or Rodeo Drive.
 All the major European designer boutiques can be found here, as well as a crop of new boutique hotels.
 If culinary innovation and cutting-edge interior design are what you're after in a restaurant, this is the neighborhood for you.
-Right now, the W Hotel's Solea and its somewhat self-consciously exclusive nightclub-bar, The Whiskey, are the hottest places in Mexico City.
+Right now, the W Hotel's Solea is the hottest place in Mexico City.
 The restaurant (designed by the U.S.-based Studio GAIA) has a chicly minimalist feel—like dining inside a giant LEGO construction—and it offers all sorts of innovations meant to wow Mexico City's jet-set class as well as international visitors.
 All the hostesses and waiters have, it seems, been trained to speak at least rudimentary English (definitely not the norm even in many of the city's top dining establishments).
 The menu offers a number of playful, surprisingly delicious Mexican-Asian-fusion concoctions.
 Ceviche is served from a trolley table that the waiters wheel to you (everywhere else, this common Mexican dish—think lobster salad in Maine—is prepared in the kitchen).
 You choose from an array of shrimp, octopus, oysters, and fish, and they mix it for you at your table (while conversing in English).
 Other highlights include a delicious appetizer of cold shrimp served with jicama, guacamole, and a sangrita sorbet.
 Here you can also sample one of the justly acclaimed new Mexican wines, the 1998 Monte Xanic Cabernet Sauvignon from Baja California, a big-bodied red with a pleasing, earthy finish.
-Dinner, $75.
-At 252 Campos Eliseos; 52-55-9138-1818.
+Campos Eliseos 252; 52-55-9138-1800; starwoodhotels.com.

 Epicenter of Trendiness

-If you want to compare Polanco's glamorous if somewhat self-conscious nightlife with La Condesa's, fight your way into the rowdy crush at Pata Negra, a tapas bar that is currently one of the neighborhood's (and the city's) most popular nightspots.
+If you want to compare Polanco's glamorous if somewhat self-conscious nightlife with La Condesa's, fight your way into the rowdy crush at Pata Negra (30 Tamaulipas; 52-55-5211-5563, patanegra.com.mx) a tapas bar that is currently one of the neighborhood's (and the city's) most popular nightspots.
 To sample the excellent small bites and even to enjoy a bit of elbow space at the bar, you may want to arrive before 6 p.m.
-Dinner, $35.
 At 30 Tamaulipas; 52-55-5211-5563.

 LA ZONA ROSA